HMS Glatton (1914): Inquiry

 A Court of Enquiry held immediately afterwards found that the explosion had occurred in the midships 6-inch magazine situated between the boiler and engine rooms.
 The cause was more difficult to establish, but the Court did note that the stokers were in the habit of piling the red-hot clinker and ashes from the boilers against the bulkhead directly adjoining the magazine to cool down before they were sent up the ash ejector.
 The magazine was well insulated with 5 in of cork, covered by wood planking .75 in thick and provided with special cooling equipment so it was not likely that the cordite had spontaneously combusted.
 The magazine of Glattons sister ship Gorgon was emptied and examined.
 The red lead paint on the bulkhead was blistered beneath the lagging and tests at the National Physical Laboratory demonstrated that it had been subject to temperatures of at least 400 °F. Recorded temperatures inside the magazine did not exceed 83 °F and a test of red-hot ashes was inconclusive as the temperature in the lagging only reached 70 °F with occasional hot spots of 150 °F. Other tests did reveal that the cork could give off flammable fumes under high heat and pressurized air.
-While not entirely satisfied with this conclusion it found in April 1919 that "The slow combustion of the cork lagging of the 6-inch midship magazine of the Glatton led to the ignition of the magazine and then to the ignition of the cordite in it and so caused the explosion."
+While not entirely satisfied with this conclusion, the Court found in April 1919 that "The slow combustion of the cork lagging of the 6-inch midship magazine of the Glatton led to the ignition of the magazine and then to the ignition of the cordite in it and so caused the explosion."

 As a precaution, Gorgons lagging was stripped out and replaced with silicate wool, revealing the real cause.
 Part of the cork was missing and folded newspapers were found in the empty space which were left there by the dockyard workers during construction.
 Furthermore, a number of rivets were entirely missing which meant that 0.5 in holes were present, which could have allowed the hot ashes to ignite the newspapers.
 The forced-draught pressure in the boiler room would have supplied air through the rivet holes, causing the cork to give off flammable gases, and eventually ignite the cordite charges.